The Mental Health Center of Denver

 ESSENTIAL JOB FUNCTIONS:

-- Maintain accurate and timely clinical records consistent with MHCD standards.
+- Maintain accurate and timely clinical documentation consistent with agency standards.

-- Participate in team/department meetings, in-services, and supervisory sessions as required.
+- Participate in team meetings, trainings and supervisory sessions as required.

 SKILLS AND COMPETENCIES: